geodatasource/country-borders/README.md

 ## License
-The Country Borders list data is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The Country Borders data is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 It is free for personal or commercial use with attribution required by mentioning the use of this data as follows,

-**This site or product includes Country Borders List data available from <a href="https://www.geodatasource.com">https://www.geodatasource.com</a>.**
+**This site or product includes Country Borders data available from <a href="https://www.geodatasource.com">https://www.geodatasource.com</a>.**

 ## SUPPORT